 Although state crime has been a topic criminological research since the 1960s, it has not yet arrived in mainstream criminology.
-After two study says at the FU in February 2015, Wolfgang Form, Dawn Rothe and Kirstin Drenkhahn are now organising an international seminar at the Philipps-Universität Marburg on "State crime: Crimes of the Powerful" (13-17 June 2016).
+After two study says at the FU in February 2015 and a one-week course at the Philipps-Universität Marburg, Wolfgang Form and Kirstin Drenkhahn are now organising an international seminar at the Freie Universität Berlin on "State crime: Crimes of the Powerful" (18-23 June 2018).

 Although in some university programmes in “Criminology and Criminal Justice”, the criminology of state crime holds a prominent place, it has not yet arrived in mainstream criminology.
 Even though research has increased in recent years, this is particularly true in Continental Europe despite its rich and not so long ago history of war and totalitarian governments.
 In Continental Europe, research is mostly is restricted to state crime that comes before the International Criminal Court and other international tribunals while other phenomenons of state crime are left out.
-The seminar in Marburg is the next step in our endeavour to mainstream the whole range of state crime phenomena in criminology.
+The seminar in Berlin is the part of our endeavour to mainstream the whole range of state crime phenomena in criminology.

 For whom?
 This English language seminar is for advanced (Masters) students and for PhD students.

 Costs?
 Participants are responsible for travel and accommodation themselves.
 However, we'll try to organise private accommodation for incoming students in order to keep down costs.
-Students will still to pay a fee of 50 Euros for an excursion and a barbecue.
+Students will still to pay a fee of 50 Euros for an excursion, snacks and a barbecue.

 What exactly?
-We'll have talks by researchers on current research and students will have the opportunity to present a paper (e.g. PhD project).
-There will be an excursion to Trutzhain.
+We'll have talks by researchers on current research and students will have the opportunity to present a paper (e.g. PhD project or a seminar paper).
+The thematic focus will be on current situation of collective violence and atrocity crimes.
+There will be an excursion.
 A detailed programme is currently developed.

 Students wishing to participate please contact: